CLI reference¶

 write wake-up messages to inbox/

 /.
-(If PostToolUse hooks already did this, the call is a cheap no-op since state advances monotonically.) - Scan coordination/inbox/
+(If PostToolUse hooks already did this, the call is a cheap no-op since state advances monotonically.) - Scan .greatminds/inbox/

 The daemon never moves task files, never edits queues, never decides on state.
-Its only side effects are: - calling bin/notify_from_journal (which writes inbox messages), - writing wake-up text to known agent TTYs.
+Its only side effects are: - replaying journal transitions through notify_from_journal (which writes inbox messages), - writing wake-up text to known agent TTYs.

 State sources (read-only):

-For a long-lived install, run via systemd-user; see bin/coordd-install.
+For a long-lived install, run via systemd-user with greatminds daemon install.

 Usage: